 Therefore, the resistance of the resistor is 17 Ω and the terminal voltage is 8.5 V.

 Question 3.3 :

-b) If the combination is connected to a battery of emf 12 V with negligible internal resistance, obtain the potential drop across each resistor.
+b) If the combination is connected to a battery of emf 12 V and negligible internal resistance, obtain the potential drop across each resistor.

 Answer 3.3 :